Beats by Dre and Union Collaborate on Limited Edition Studio Buds

 Music is the lifeblood of our store, so when Beats approached us, we were excited to work with them on these Buds.
 Collaboration is almost as important as music.
 It feels great to have worked with Beats on this project and to have collaborated with Vince Staples, a longtime friend of the store, to bring our vision to life.

-The earbuds cost will become available at Union’s Los Angeles and Tokyo stores as well as it’s U.S. and Japanese online stores on December 1 at 9 a.m.
+The earbuds cost will become available at Union’s Los Angeles and Tokyo stores as well as its U.S. and Japanese online stores on December 1 at 9 a.m.
 PST and JST.
 They cost US$149.99 USD or 19,800 Yen.